PrefectHQ/prefect/docs/getting-started/prefect-explained.md

 ### Tasks

-Functions that are called within a flow can be decorated with `@task` to make them Prefect [tasks](/concepts/tasks/).
+Python functions that are called within a flow can be decorated with `@task` to make them Prefect [tasks](/concepts/tasks/).
 Turning a function into a task unlocks a number of Prefect features, including:

 - logging